learn-the-web/topics/html-semantics/index.md

     <h3>Kenya</h3>
 ```

-*The indentation above is to denote the headings are sub-headings of the one above.*
+*The indentation above is to denote the headings are sub-headings of the one above—not how it should be indented in your code.*

 ### Lists